henrysky/astroNN/docs/source/tools_gaia.rst

 .. _gaia_tools: https://github.com/jobovy/gaia_tools

 ``astroNN.gaia`` module provides a handful of tools to deal with astrometry and photometry.
-The mission of the GAIA spacecraft is to create a dynamic, three-dimensional map of the Milky Way Galaxy by measuring the distances, positions and proper motion of stars.
+The mission of the Gaia spacecraft is to create a dynamic, three-dimensional map of the Milky Way Galaxy by measuring the distances, positions and proper motion of stars.
 To do this, the spacecraft employs two telescopes, an imaging system, an instrument for measuring the brightness of stars, and a spectrograph.
-Launched in 2013, GAIA orbits the Sun at Lagrange point L2, 1.5 million kilometres from Earth.
-By the end of its five-year mission, GAIA will have mapped well over one billion stars—one percent of the Galactic stellar population.
+Launched in 2013, Gaia orbits the Sun at Lagrange point L2, 1.5 million kilometres from Earth.
+By the end of its five-year mission, Gaia will have mapped well over one billion stars—one percent of the Galactic stellar population.

 *ESA Gaia satellite*: https://sci.esa.int/gaia/